mnapoli/bref-bootstrap-benchmarks/README.md

 ### Solution E

-Solution E is about starting PHP-FPM and run it with only one PHP worker.
-The `bootstrap` would be responsible for forwarding Lambda events to PHP-FPM via FastCGI.
+Solution E is about starting PHP-CGI/PHP-FPM and run it with only one PHP worker.
+The `bootstrap` would be responsible for forwarding Lambda events using the FastCGI protocol.

-*** Note: Currently using FastCGI instead of PHP-FPM, help is welcome :) ***
 ### Solution F

 Solution F is about starting the PHP built-in webserver.
 The `bootstrap` would be responsible for forwarding Lambda events to the webserver via HTTP.